 Through this project, Romane met people from different cultural backgrounds and discussed issues such as the social construction of gender and their stereotypically attached roles through a multicultural perspectives.
 He explained that the discussions were very enriching because they were respectful on both sides and yet touched on very critical topics.
-Being able to do things together (go on bike ride adventures, get lost, having to find a solution to get back) really made Romane forget about the differences between newcomers and the French that the media always highlight.
+Being able to do things together (going on bike ride adventures, getting lost, finding the way back) really made Romane forget about the differences between newcomers and the French that the media always highlight.

-Romane asserted that, “When you share everyday experiences, the only thing that matters is the common “humanity” and you start to only see your common identities.”
+Romane asserted that, “When you share everyday experiences, the only thing that matters is shared humanity and you start to only see your common identities.”